 - All major courses in the Master of Medical Sciences (MMS) program are taught by faculty of the Montana College of Osteopathic Medicine (MCOM). - 2.
-MMS students will attend some major courses alongside the current D.O. class. - 3.
-Students will have opportunities to participate in research and community service independently and alongside D.O. students. - 4.
-Admission to the D.O.
-Program at Montana College of Osteopathic Medicine is an important feature of this program with the highest performing students being offered admission.
+MMS students will attend some major courses alongside first year MCOM students. - 3.
+Students will have opportunities to participate in research and community service independently and alongside MCOM students. - Admission to the Montana College of Osteopathic Medicine is an important feature of this program with the highest performing students being offered preferred acceptance.